eminbugrasaral/unicode-slugify-latin/README.md

 ## TODO

-- Tests for Turkih hack is missing.
+- Tests for Turkish hack is missing.

 ## Contact